What Is a Cold?

-A cold is defined as an upper respiratory infection caused by a virus that usually affects the nose but may also affect the throat, sinuses, eustachian tubes, trachea, larynx, and bronchial tubes but not the lungs.
-The cold is the most commonly occurring illness in the entire world, with more than 1 billion colds per year reported in the United States alone.
+A common cold is defined as an upper respiratory infection caused by a virus that usually affects the nose but may also affect the throat, sinuses, eustachian tubes, trachea, larynx, and bronchial tubes -- but not the lungs.
+Statistically, the cold is the most commonly occurring illness in the entire world.
 The common cold is a self-limiting illness caused by any one of more than 250 viruses.
 However, the most common causes of colds are rhinoviruses.
 Colds may also be termed coryza, nasopharyngitis, rhinopharyngitis, and sniffles.
 Everyone is susceptible to colds.

 Must Read Articles Related to Colds

 Croup is a viral infection of the upper respiratory tract that typically affects children under 3 years of age.
 Symptoms include: